yubozhao/kfserving/docs/samples/bentoml/README.md

 # Predict on an InferenceService using BentoML

-This example builds a classification model using the iris data set with Scikit-learn and save the model with BentoML, and then builds and pushes an API server image to the Docker Hub, and finally deploys the images as InferenceService to a KFServing installed cluster for inferencing.
+This example builds a classification model using the iris data set with Scikit-learn and use BentoML to run a high-performance API server for the trained model and deploy it as InferenceService to KFServing installed cluster for inferencing.

 [BentoML](https://bentoml.org) is an open-source framework for high-performance ML model serving.
 It bundles ML models, preprocessing/post-processing code, model dependencies